-If you have ever been involved in a child custody or divorce case and the outcome wasn't what you expected or necessarily wanted you may have already started thinking about changes that you would like to have made.
-Maybe you weren't able to get primary custody of your child and now your ex spouse has moved in a person that you think is a bad influence on your little one.
+If you have ever been involved in a child custody or divorce case and the outcome wasn't what you expected or necessarily wanted, you may have already started thinking about changes you would like to make.
+Maybe you weren't able to get primary custody of your child, and now your ex-spouse has moved in with a person that you think is a bad influence on your little one.

-It could be that you've seen a decrease in the amount of income that you earn and you believe that a decrease in your child support obligation is due.
-Whatever the reason you owe it to yourself and your family to consider the positives and negatives of filing for a modification.
+It could be that you've seen a decrease in the amount of income that you earn, and you believe that a reduction of your child support obligation is due.
+Whatever the reason, you owe it to yourself and your family to consider the positives and negatives of filing for a modification.

-The Law Office of Bryan Fagan, PLLC represents clients across southeast Texas, and many of those cases are modification suits.
-From our experiences we would like to discuss some of the reasons why it may not be a great idea for you to file a suit to modification either a divorce decree or child custody order.
+The Law Office of Bryan Fagan, PLLC, represents clients across southeast Texas, and many of those cases are modification suits.
+From our experiences, we would like to discuss some of the reasons why it may not be an excellent idea for you to file a lawsuit to modify either a divorce decree or child custody order.

-Do you remember the rule that we all learned back in high school science: "Every action has an equal or opposite reaction"?
-While the laws of physics may be different than the laws contained in the Texas Family Code, the fact remains that if you act as the aggressor in filing a lawsuit against your child's other parent it is likely that he or she will come back and assert some grievance against you as well.
-Essentially he or she will piggy back off your lawsuit to file one of their own against you.
+Do you remember the rule we all learned back in high school science: "Every action has an equal or opposite reaction"?
+While the laws of physics may be different than the laws contained in the Texas Family Code, the fact remains that if you act as the aggressor in filing a lawsuit against your child's other parent, it is likely that they will come back and assert some grievance against you as well.
+Essentially they will piggyback off your lawsuit to file one of their own against you.

 Clients are typically shocked to learn that the other parent has filed something against them.
-This is even after I or another attorney with our office discuss with you what potential "ammunition" the opposing party may have against you.
+This is even after another attorney with our office or I discuss what potential "ammunition" the opposing party may have against you.

-The reason why these “countersuits" are so common in modification cases in Texas is that the other side doesn't really have anything to lose by filing, so he or she may as well do it.
-If it can negate any claims you are making or scare you enough into dropping your lawsuit it was worth the time and money to draft and file the paperwork in the first place.
-You are paying more money to file your lawsuit and their countersuit costs a fraction of that which you've already spent to initiate the case.
+These "countersuits" are so common in modification cases in Texas because the other side doesn't have anything to lose by filing, so they may as well do it.
+If it can negate any claims you are making or scare you enough into dropping your lawsuit, it was worth the time and money to draft and file the paperwork in the first place.
+You are paying more money to file your lawsuit, and their countersuit costs a fraction of that which you've already spent to initiate the case.

-If you have to face a counter-suit you will simultaneously be responsible for presenting evidence sufficient to win your own case, while having to wage a defensive battle against the claims and allegations of your child's other parent.
-Realistically this means more time, money and effort for you and your attorney and can end up being a double whammy if you are not successful in your case and your child's other parent is in theirs.
+If you have to face a countersuit, you will simultaneously be responsible for presenting evidence sufficient to win your case while having to wage a defensive battle against the claims and allegations of your child's other parent.
+Realistically this means more time, money, and effort for you and your attorney and can end up being a double whammy if you are not successful in your case and your child's other parent is in theirs.

 Of course, you can always have your family law attorney call the opposing party's lawyer and discuss a nonsuit of both cases.
 This means that a piece of paper is filed stating a request to have the lawsuit you've filed dropped from the court's docket as if it had never been filed.
 The problem is that now it takes two to tango.
 You can't nonsuit both cases- only your own.
-If the opposing party wants to he or she can maintain their case against you no matter what you decide to do with your own case.
+If the opposing party wants to, they can maintain their case against you no matter what you decide to do with your case.

-What I mean by "twice broken" is that you've already been in front of this judge before and asked him or her to fix a bad situation for you and your family.
-The order that came out of that case, either by agreement or by order of the judge, does not work for at least one of the prior litigants.
+What I mean by "twice-broken" is that you've already been in front of this judge before and asked them to fix a bad situation for you and your family.
+The order that came out of that case, either by agreement or the judge's ruling, does not work for at least one of the prior litigants.

-You've now come back to the same court and asked the same judge to fix the broken situation once again.
-This often proves difficult because the ability to modify a prior order is almost exclusively fact dependent.
+You've now returned to the same court and asked the same judge to fix the broken situation again.
+This often proves difficult because the ability to modify a prior order is almost exclusively fact-dependent.
 This means that a judge will have to look at all of the circumstances in your family since the original order was signed and determine if there are sufficient grounds to make yet another change for your family.
-It often takes a mountain of evidence and facts to support your side in order to get the changes you are asking for.
+It often takes a mountain of evidence and facts to support your side to get the changes you ask for.

 Anger, hostility and negative words about one another will be shared between the two of you (if you're even communicating with one another) and possibly even with your children.

-When lawsuits get filed, pride becomes an issue and people tend to make bad decisions when they feel like their pride is on the line.
+When lawsuits get filed, pride becomes an issue, and people tend to make bad decisions when they feel like their satisfaction is on the line.
 We're all human, so that statement probably applies to you as well.
-It is sometimes the case where small issues that could have been sorted out in mediation prior to the filing of a lawsuit get brushed over due to the anger that you and your child's other parent feel towards one another.
+It is sometimes the case where minor issues that could have been sorted out in mediation before filing a lawsuit get brushed overdue to the anger that you and your child's other parent feel towards one another.

-Before you reach this point, it may be best to attempt to have a dialogue and see if these issues can be resolved by agreement rather than by hiring attorneys and filing lawsuits against one another
+Before you reach this point, it may be best to dialogue and see if these issues can be resolved by agreement rather than by hiring attorneys and filing lawsuits against one another.

 Modification attorneys for southeast Texas families: The Law Office of Bryan Fagan, PLLC

-The point of this blog post was not to dissuade you from wanting to file a modification suit in the areas of child custody, child support or any other family law related dispute.
-There are certainly instances where a modification attempt is justified as well as necessary.
-However, sometimes discretion is the better part of valor and the modification should be put on the back burner in favor of an honest and fair discussion with your potential opposing party.
+The point of this blog post was not to dissuade you from wanting to file a modification suit in the areas of child custody, child support, or any other family law-related dispute.
+There are certainly instances where a modification attempt is justified and necessary.
+However, sometimes discretion is the better part of valor.
+The modification should be put on the back burner in favor of an honest and fair discussion with your potential opposing party.

-If you believe that your family situation calls for a modification of a court order, please contact the Law Office of Bryan Fagan, PLLC today.
-A free of charge consultation is only a phone call away with one of our licensed family law attorneys.
+If you believe that your family situation calls for a court order modification, don't hesitate to get in touch with the Law Office of Bryan Fagan, PLLC, today.
+A free-of-charge consultation is only a phone call away with one of our licensed family law attorneys.

 Other Articles you may be interested in: